 April is National Child Abuse Prevention Month.
 The Hot Chocolate Talk campaign is to help parents and caregivers have crucial safety conversations with their children.

 May is Mental Health Awareness Month.
 Here are some resources from the National Federation of Families;

 Second Step is the social- emotional learning program used school wide.
-Students in grades K–5 at Quinn Elementary School meet with an outreach social worker and their classroom teacher on a weekly basis to continue developing their social-emotional skills—including making friends, managing emotions, and solving problems—to set them on the path for social success and academic readiness.
+Students in grades K–5 at Quinn Elementary School meet with an outreach social worker and their classroom teacher on a weekly basis to continue developing their social-emotional skills, including making friends, managing emotions, and solving problems to set them on the path to social success and academic readiness.

 Positive Behavioral Interventions and Supports (PBIS):

 At Quinn Elementary: "I RESPECT you, I RESPECT me, I RESPECT everything I see!"